 Tooth paste is also another very commonly used burn remedy.
 Other than merely helping in protecting bleeding gums and cavities on teeth, toothpaste helps in cooling of burnt skin surfaces as well as prevention of blisters.

-Honey has been proven to be another very effective home remedy in the treatment of burns.
+Honey has been proven to be another very effective home remedy.
 It helps in relieving the pain from a burn wound in addition to promoting faster healing.
 However, one is advised to be careful when using this method as it could attract a colony of bees or ants to the honey smeared skin.

-Vitamin E is also another proven effective home remedy for treatment of burns.
+Vitamin E for burns is also proven to be effective tip.
 The most common type of application of vitamin E in the treatment of burns is breaking a few vitamin E capsules and applying them directly on a burnt skin.
 Alternatively vitamin E creams and oils can be applied in a similar manner.

-Due to its cooling qualities, mint can also be used as a home remedy for burns.
+Due to its cooling qualities, mint can also be used as a remedy.
 This can be through chopping a few leaves up and then applying them directly on the burn surface.
 Alternatively you can hold an entire mint leaf in place over the burn area.
 This helps in easing the pain.

 Witch hazel also works great in taking care of burns.
 Simply dab enough of this natural remedy to cover the burnt surface and frequently reapply it severally on the burnt skin to help ease the pain.